Skip to main content

 • Notice that the columns denoting the count for each gender are reversed from the order in which they are shown on Christian records, with females being recorded on the left and males on the right here.

 • The "Christian" date refers to either the Julian or Gregorian calendar, depending on which was in use at the time.
-See the Numbers, Dates, and Calendars page of this tutorial to learn more about the difference between these calendars and the Hebrew calendar.
+See the Calendars page of this tutorial to learn more about the difference between these calendars and the Hebrew calendar.

 Paragraph Format